How to convert a datasource to a direct JDBC connection

 Purpose

-If you currently connect to your Confluence database via a datasource configured in your server.xml and you want to use a direct JDBC connection configured in crowd.cfg.xml instead, this document will help you do that.
+If you currently connect to your Crowd database via a datasource configured in your server.xml and you want to use a direct JDBC connection configured in crowd.cfg.xml instead, this document will help you do that.

 Solution